akshaychavan10/Tryhackme/intro_to_windows/notes.md

 - OpenID Connect is an authentication standard built on top of OAuth 2.0.
 -  It adds an additional token called an ID token.
 - it uses simple JSON Web Tokens (JWT).

+***

+## Utility tools

+### Computer Management

+- Task Scheduler - This is a tool that allows predefined actions to be automatically executed whenever a certain set of conditions is met(eg: you can set script to run specific time)

+- Event Viewer - The Event Viewer logs events that happen across the device (Ex: Successful & Failed login attempts, System Errors, etc).

+- Shared Folders - Is a directory or a folder that can be shared across the network and can be accessed by multiple users.

+- Local users and computers - Using local users and computers we can create users, add them to different built-in groups, and they can be given different levels of access

+- Performance Monitor -Performance Monitor monitors the different activities across the device such as CPU usage, memory usage, etc.

+- Disk Management - Using Disk Management you can shrink, expand, create new partitions (drives) and format the partitions.

+- Services & Applications - It is possible to check the running services on the system and you have the ability to start, stop or restart them.

+### Local Security Policy

+Local Security Policy is a group of settings you can configure to strengthen the computer's security.
+You can set the minimum password length, the password complexity level, you can disable guest & local administrator accounts, and many more.

+### Disk Cleanup

+Using Disk Cleanup we can delete files that are no longer needed by the system and are just adding up to the computer disk space.

+### Registry Editor

+The Windows registry database stores many important operating system settings. (eg :  what should happen when double-clicking a particular file type or how wide the taskbar should be.)

+### Command-line tools

+**CMD** : CMD is the command-line interpreter for Microsoft Windows operating systems used to automate various system-related tasks using scripts and batch files.
+Users can interact with the OS directly using text-based commands.

+**Powershell** Powershell is mainly used by sysadmins to manage the network and domain they handle, as well as the computers and other devices that are part of it.
+PowerShell is a scripting language.

+***

+## Type of servers

+A server is a piece of hardware or software equipment that provides functionality for other softwares or devices.

+### types

+- Domain Controller
+- File server
+- Web server
+- FTP Server
+- Mail Server
+- Database Server
+- Proxy Server
+- Application Server

+***